ugorsahin/TalkingHeads/docs/tutorial/getting_started.rst

 Getting Started 📋
 ==================

-Before you begin, please ensure that you have Chrome installed on your system.
+Before you begin, please ensure that Chrome is installed on your system.

-To successfully pass the Cloudflare robot test, it is necessary to have undetected-chrome. 🌐🔒 Here is a script to install chrome
+Here is a script to install Chrome

 .. code-block:: bash